TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 General Notes:
 - *Val curves differ for aa1 and aa2* Unclear why the val/accuracy curves move upwards with model size for aa2 (as one would expect), but fall for aa1 - even though training loss curves fall for aa1.
 In both cases, the weighting of train to eval data in the training mix is 50-50.
 The validation dataset is taken at random from the mixed dataset used for training.
 - *Tasks are solved with few initial diffusion steps* The tasks that are solved, when allowing 32 steps, are solved within the first or first few diffusion steps.
 I'm unsure if this indicates we have a sub-optimal noise scheduler.
 Apparently cosine does make sense here.
 One change I've made is, instead of embedding timestep, I'm now embedding alpha_bar_s, which is the level of noise at that given timestep.
 Hopefully this gets the model to more progressively de-noise.
+- *Validation losses are not meaningful* Since I sample so many augmentations the validation split is contaminated with examples that are in training.
+Oddly, the training and validation loss are not the same, which is perhaps just because i) some validation examples don't appear in training (by chance), and ii) the distributions are not the same and therefore the trainer may be weighting performance towards certain permutations.

 Improvements:
 - Embed the noise level rather than an integer timestamp (to which a sinusoidal embedding was applied).
 DONE FOR V2.